cis547/cis547.github.io/_labs/lab06.markdown

 The skeleton code for Lab6 is located under `cis547vm/lab6/`.
 We will frequently refer to the top level directory for Lab 6 as `lab6` when describing file locations for the lab.
-Open the lab6 directory in VSCode following the Instructions from the [Course VM document][Course VM].
+Open the lab6 directory in VSCode following the Instructions from the [Course VM document][course-vm].

 ##### Step 1.